CronDog

 FieldValueNotes

-SourceResponse Body (TEXT)Parse the API response as JSON payload
+SourceResponse Body (HTML)Parse the HTTP response as HTML

 MessageYou can leave this field as-isThe email body

-This tells iHook to send an email notification whenever the IEX API response body changed.
+This tells CronDog to send an email notification with the latest rate whenever the task is executed.

-Click the CREATE button at the bottom of the task creation page:
+Click Create at the bottom of the task creation page.

 To make sure your task settings such as URL and notification rules are properly configured, it's recommended to test your task at least once.

-You can perform the test by clicking the TEST button at the top of your task page.
-The TEST button will trigger the HTTP request right away, and evaluate all configured notification conditions.
+You can perform the test by clicking Run now at the top of the task page.
+Run now triggers the HTTP request right away and evaluates all configured notification conditions.

 If everything went smooth, you should see the mortgage rate appear in the Response Body section of the execution detail: